 I believe that in 2018 we will see a brand new Congress.
 Establishment politicians are being challenged in elections across the country.
-Real people – working mothers and fathers – teachers, pastors and nonprofit leaders are stepping up to say enough.
+Ordinary Americans – working mothers and fathers, teachers, pastors, and veterans – are stepping up to say enough.
 Stepping up and saying that regular people getting involved and running for office with the support of our neighbors is what democracy looks like.
 I am running as a first-time candidate for the PA-16 Democratic nomination.

 We have the opportunity right now and the political will right here to play a different game.
 To stand for our values and fight for real solutions.
 To look past party politics and connect around a vision for our country that includes all of us.